iamvery/iamvery.github.com/_posts/2015-08-29-browser-driven-elixir-tests.markdown

 ## Hound

 On such tool in the Elixir ecosystem, is [Hound][hound].
-Must like Capybara, Hound is a test framework which provides an interface for using a webdriver to test the behavior of pages.
+Much like Capybara, Hound is a test framework which provides an interface for using a webdriver to test the behavior of pages.
 Also like Capybara, it does not make any assumption about the driver you wish to use.
 Instead you must configure it to use the driver of your choice, such as [Selenium][selenium], [ChromeDriver][chromedriver], or [PhantomJS][phantomjs].
 Since we're familiar with PhantomJS (and love the headless nature of it), we'll go with that!